say no to fur

-DESPITE a wealth of alternatives, many fashion designers have resumed using real fur in their collections, turning their backs on the shocking suffering endured by animals reared on fur farms.
-An undercover investigation released by Animal Defenders International (ADI), shows over 30 Finnish fur farms visited in the past twelve months, and dispels myths about how animals used for fur are raised.
+Despite a wealth of alternatives, many fashion designers have resumed using real fur in their collections, turning their backs on the shocking suffering endured by animals reared on fur farms.
+An undercover investigation released by Animal Defenders International (ADI) in 2010, shows over 30 Finnish fur farms visited in the 12 months prior, and dispels myths about how animals used for fur are raised.

 Foxes and mink are wild animals, and on fur farms they cannot cope with life in barren metal cages.
 Many exhibit abnormal behaviour.
 Worse still, the conditions on these farms are disgusting, and the animals’ short, miserable lives are spent in squalid surroundings, where they suffer injuries, infections and deformities.
 Finland is the largest supplier of fox fur pelts in the world, producing almost half of the fox fur in circulation.

 The ADI investigation reveals the shocking reality that industry accreditation schemes for Finnish fur farms are meaningless.
 The ADI “Fur Stop” campaign was launched in February 2010, to coincide with winter fashion week in Europe.
 In London, Twiggy and Jenni Falconer publicly voiced their horror at the return of fur.
 The campaign has the support of many other celebrities, including Stella McCartney, Mary McCartney, Meg Mathews, Ricky Gervais, Samantha Janus and Belinda Carlisle.